 In Illinois, a person commits the offense of obstructing justice when, with the intent to prevent the apprehension or obstruct the prosecution or defense of any person, he or she knowingly commits any of the following acts: Destroys, alters, conceals, or disguises physical evidence, plants false evidence, furnishes false information.

-e you with a class four felony and instead of looking at facing a maximum of 364 days in jail for your DUI, you will be facing a maximum of 4 years in prison for obstructing justice.
+Refusing a blood test can result in a class four felony and instead of looking at facing a maximum of 364 days in jail for your DUI, you will be facing a maximum of 4 years in prison for obstructing justice.

 If you have been charged with driving under the influence of alcohol and the police officers have obtained a sample of your blood through a warrant, then you will need to contact a DUI attorney that is familiar with blood alcohol concentrate procedures and with cases involving warrants as well.